 And as an added bonus, walking into work gives us the time to enjoy the things that we would normally miss while traveling in a car, train, or bus – enjoying the feeling of the wind and sun on our skin, the cheerful greetings of birds and other wildlife, and the chance to interact with the people around us.

-So this April 7th, why not celebrate National Walk to Work Day by setting down the car keys, throwing on your walking shoes, and getting yourself ready to feel more alive and well-rested than you have in a long time?
+, why not celebrate National Walk to Work Day by setting down the car keys, throwing on your walking shoes, and getting yourself ready to feel more alive and well-rested than you have in a long time?
 Your body, wallet, and the planet will thank you!